A GUIDE to getting endorsed (Start-up & Innovator visa)

 The first step to starting your journey to creating and establishing a successful business in the UK begins with getting endorsed.

 - Endorsements – can come from leading business organisations and higher education institutions.
+I have completed a course on how to get endorsed.
 The idea is that these particular bodies have the means to competently assess and identify innovative business ideas rather than the Home office.

 - Endorsing Body – an endorsing body is able to support your visa application by staying in contact with you and inform the Home Office on your progress at checkpoints after 6, 12 and 24 months.
 They will also ensure that there is no breach of your visa conditions.